Master of Professional Accounting Mid-Year Entry

 Accounting graduates are always in demand and enjoy both stability and variety.
 Due to changes in reporting practices, career opportunities are increasing across public and private sectors.
 You might work with a charity, in education or for the government.
 Perhaps you’ll become chief financial officer at a company or manage budgets in the sporting world.
 You could even unmask financial deceptions as a forensic accountant.

-Our Master of Professional Accounting satisfies the requirements for associate membership of CPA Australia, and Chartered Accountants Australia and New Zealand.
+Our Master of Professional Accounting (North Terrace campus)* satisfies the requirements for associate membership of CPA Australia, and Chartered Accountants Australia and New Zealand.

 Choose your applicant type to view the relevant admissions information for this program.